gcharot/ceph-lazy/README.md

 ## WHAT IS THAT

 Ceph CLI is very complete, it can do pretty much everything.
-However there are certain taks that require two or more steps with nasty grep/sed which usally take time and you usually forget to write them down for the next time.
+However there are certain taks that require two or more steps with nasty grep/sed which take time and you usually forget to write them down for the next time.

-For example, get the RBD real image size, list all primary PG from a particular OSD or even more complex queries like get all OSDs that hosts a particular RBD image.
+For example, get the RBD real image size, list all primary PG from a particular OSD or even more complex queries like get all OSDs or nodes that hosts a particular RBD image.
 Ceph-lazy does that for you so you don't loose time on piped commands and quickly get the result that you want.